Galveston, Texas, USA

 - Phot.
 Dittrich

 Paul Dittrich (11 November 1868, Vienna to 30 December 1939, Salzburg) was an Austrian photographer who established himself in Egypt in 1894.
 He succeeded Ignaz Heyman at Heyman’s studio in Cairo.
 Dittrich was one of the photographers to the Court of Egypt.
-American journalist Amédée Baillot de Guerville refers to him in his book New Egypt (1905) by stating:
+American journalist Amédée Baillot de Guerville refers to him in the 1905 book New Egypt:

 “To those in Cairo I can thoroughly recommend either M. Lekégian or P. Dittrich, photographer to the Court.
 The latter has a wonderful collection of portraits, admirably done, of all the more important persons.
 His rooms are a real museum of all the celebrities, masculine and feminine, whom Cairo has known in the last five-and-twenty years.53“